Key Takeaways

 Day 2

-- Breakfast: Overnight oats made with milk, diced apple, cinnamon, a dollop of honey, chia seeds, and crumbled nuts.
+- Breakfast: Overnight oats made with milk, diced apple, cinnamon, a drizzle of honey, chia seeds, and crumbled nuts.

 - Lunch: Whole grain tuna wraps with mayo, shredded lettuce, tomato, pickles, onion, fresh dill, and capers.
 Serve with a side of fresh fruit if desired.